+This time of the meeting is to pass the basket around the circle.
 The donation is mentioned at the beginning of the meeting and it is explained that our group depends on these funds for its existence.
-Please ask each person again to donate ten dollars or at least five, and if they cannot afford anything then please consider donating their time toward group projects.
+Please ask each person again to donate 10 dollars or at least 5, and if they can not afford anything then please consider donating some of their time toward group projects.
 During the basket passing keep your eye on it!
 It is the facilitator's job to keep this money straight and not allow it out of your sight.
 After you get it back around put it in your pocket and make sure you thank everyone for donating and that they know someone appreciates and recognizes their giving.
-It has been found that asking for donations is most effective before the break as some attendees invariably leave during break.